 - Mutual Funds.
 Mutual funds are a great way to diversify your portfolio.
 Minimums range, but you can find some mutual funds with minimums of $1,000 or less.

 - ETFs.
 Like mutual funds, ETFs diversify your portfolio.
 ETF minimums, however, are typically lower.
 This lower threshold makes them a great option if you don’t want to put as much into just one type of investment.
+Apps like Public make it possible to invest in popular ETFs from Vanguard, BlackRock, and Fidelity via fractional shares with no commission fees.

 Read More: Best Ways to Invest $1k